dscgcelt/Competetive-Coding-Repo/README.md

 # Competetive-Coding-Repo

-This Repository contains solutions for various competetive coding problems.
+This Repository contains solutions for various competetive coding problems from different coding platforms.

 ### Code of Conduct